siddhima205/java-currencyFetcher/README.md

 - As a client, I want to get the EUR-FX exchange rate at particular day
 - As a client, I want to get a foreign exchange amount for a given currency converted to EUR on a particular day

-If you think that your service would require storage, please use H2 for simplicity, even if this would not be your choice if you would implement an endpoint for real clients.

-We are looking out for the following aspects in your submission:
-- Well structured and thought-through api and endpoint design
-- Clean code
-- Application of best practices & design patterns

-That being said it is not enough to "just make it work", show your full potential to write excellent software for Crewmeister !

 ## Setup
 #### Requirements